gaara42/LaTeX_Boilerplate/readme.md

 ## Overview

-* A LaTeX boilerplate that contains an basic project setup that outlines various features in LaTeX.
+* A LaTeX boilerplate: skeleton code that implements various commonly used features in LaTeX.
 Code is all commented and will be expanded to include more packages or other aspects of LaTeX.
-Organized into sections, beginners should be able to debug easier while more advanced users can use it as a quick basic setup to get the ball rolling.
+Organized into sections, beginners should be able to debug easier while more advanced users can use it as a basic setup to get the ball rolling.

 ## Features